VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/07 Array/07 Exercises/L1-02-Add-Name-To-List/01 Problem Statement.md

 By default declare a variable as "studentNames" with string array value with total of 3 names Arul, Ashok, Arivu

-Print the total number of names in studentNames
+Print the names and total count of names from studentNames

 Add new user "Alex" to "studentNames" data

-Print the total number of names in studentNames
+Print the names and total count of names from studentNames

 ## Rules